Shoulder sleeve insignia: Shoulder Sleeve Insignia - military operations in hostile conditions

 In the early phases of the Global War on Terrorism, soldiers sometimes received multiple combat patches due to changing command relationships during deployments.
 However, policy changed on March 27, 2007, to limit eligibility to a single SSI–MOHC per deployment.
 Under current policy, soldiers are authorized to wear the insignia of the lowest echelon unit (company level or above) with its own distinctive SSI (usually a brigade), with which they were assigned or attached in a combat zone.
-This change simplified patch entitlement and eliminated overlapping authorizations from multiple command levels.
+This change was meant to simplify patch entitlement and eliminate overlapping authorizations from multiple command levels.

 While all U.S. Army groups, field armies, and corps have their own shoulder sleeve insignia, combat patches are generally not awarded to all soldiers serving under those commands.
 Only personnel assigned to or directly supporting the corps or army headquarters are typically authorized to wear those insignia as SSI–MOHC.

-During the Israel-Hamas War and the Iran-Israel War, the US Army announced through ALARACT 069/2025 that from the dates of 7 October 2023 to 24 June 2025, all US Army Units from Active Duty, National Guard and the Reserves are authorized a SSI-MOHC Patch due to the increasing hostilities in the region of CENTCOM and AFRICOM and with the culminating moment of the ballistic missile attack on Qatar.
-This is a rare move as the SSI-MOHC, formerly known as SSI-FWTS or the "combat patch", has always been an earned item to those serving in regions that qualify one for hostile fire pay/imminent danger pay, CZTE, and in recognized combat zones, which are currently Iraq, Syria, Jordan, Saudi Arabia, Pakistan, Yemen, Lebanon, Israel, Sinai Peninsula and Djibouti.
+During the Israel-Hamas War and the Iran-Israel War, the US Army announced through ALARACT 069/2025 that from the dates of 7 October 2023 to 24 June 2025, all US Army Units from Active Duty, National Guard and the Reserves are authorized a SSI-MOHC Patch due to the increasing hostilities in the region of CENTCOM and AFRICOM and the ballistic missile attack on Qatar.
+This is a rare move as the SSI-MOHC, formerly known as SSI-FWTS or the "combat patch", has almost always been an earned item to those serving in regions that qualify one for hostile fire pay/imminent danger pay, CZTE, and in recognized combat zones, which are currently Iraq, Syria, Jordan, Saudi Arabia, Pakistan, Yemen, Lebanon, Israel, Sinai Peninsula and Djibouti.

 The 81st Infantry Division "Wildcat" insignia; the first approved SSI.